Alexander Mattison Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Matchup vs. Green Bay

-- Mattison has averaged 17.6 rushing yards per game in his five career matchups against the Packers, 5.9 fewer yards than his over/under in Sunday's game.
+- Mattison's 17.6 rushing yards per game in his five career matchups against the Packers are 5.9 fewer yards than his over/under in Sunday's game.

-- Mattison, in five matchups versus the Packers, has not run for a TD.
+- In five games against the Packers Mattison has not run for a touchdown.

-- Mattison will go up against a Packers squad that allows 115.3 rushing yards per game and is the NFL's 18th-ranked rush defense.
+- Allowing 115.3 rushing yards per game, the Packers have the 18th-ranked run defense in the league.

-- This season the Packers are ranked seventh in the NFL in rushing touchdowns allowed (12).
+- Mattison and the Vikings will face off against the NFL's seventh-ranked defense in terms of rushing touchdowns allowed (12).

 Recent Performances